damnkrishna/CyberGaurd-j/Major-Project/mid-eval-viva.md

 So Aegis-SRE brings a solution: instead of directly taking action, we first analyze the root cause behind the pod failure using our AI engine, and classify it as either an operational bug or a security attack.

 If it's an operational bug, we simply restart or rescale the pod.
 But if it's a security attack, we isolate that pod, freeze its state, and stop all incoming and outgoing traffic — preserving the digital evidence, so a human or AI can fully analyze and fix the issue afterward.

+this is the final viva intro i am going to give for this project